doctorfree/nvim-lazyman

 Follow the Installation instructions to bootstrap Lazyman.
 Once Lazyman is installed, execute the lazyman command to manage Neovim configurations.
 The lazyman command is located in ~/.local/bin/lazyman.

-The lazyman command separates Neovim configurations into 4 categories: Base, Personal, Starter, and Custom.
+The lazyman command separates Neovim configurations into 5 categories: Base, Language, Personal, Starter, and Custom.
 The Base category consists of well tested Neovim configurations and distributions, all of which provide significant value.
+The Language category includes Neovim configurations tailored for a specific programming or document format language.
 The Personal category includes personal Neovim configurations that provide significant value or demonstrate some cool features.
 Configurations in the Personal category are not necessarily intended for public use, these repositories are maintained for the personal use of the authors but are included here for their value.
-The Starter category includes the Neovim Kickstart configuration, the NvPak config, the Modern Neovim config, the PDE personal development environment config, the Basic config, and the Neovim configurations provided by the nvim-starter project.
+The Starter category includes Neovim configurations tailored to serve as a starting point for developing your own Neovim configuration.
+These include the popular Neovim Kickstart configuration, a Modern Neovim config, the PDE personal development environment config, and the Neovim configurations provided by the nvim-starter project.
 The Custom category includes any additional Neovim configurations installed and initialized with lazyman by the end-user using the -C url and -N nvimdir options.

 In addition, Lazyman installs and initializes the Lazyman Neovim configuration, a richly configured Neovim environment using Lua, Lazy, and Mason to support highlighting, completion, diagnostics, and more for many programming languages.